rjfarmer/gfort2py/docs/source/fortranabi.rst

 ##########################

-This is what i have reverse engineered for gfortran's ABI, I'm focusing on gfortran > 8, as there was a an ABI break then. this also assume you are working with python's *ctype* library.
+This is what i have reverse engineered for gfortran's ABI, I'm focusing on gfortran > 8, as there was an ABI break then. this also assume you are working with python's *ctype* library.